drug-design/course/docs/chapters/protein-structure.md

 #### Side Chain Atomic and 3D Nomenclature

-The side chain atoms of amino acids and the corresponding torsion angles are called by letters of the Greek alphabet.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/side-chain-atomic-3d-nomenclature-c6ee1c1d'><i class='fa fa-play' aria-hidden='true'></i></button>The side chain atoms of amino acids and the corresponding torsion angles are called by letters of the Greek alphabet.
 Here, for example, the Lysine residue is shown.
 Amino acids may have up to five possible torsions within their side chain, depending on the structure of the residue.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/protein-structure/5_7_1_0_1.png){: loading=lazy }
 #### Side Chain Conformations

-In principle, the torsion angles adopted by side chain residues should be close to theoretical equilibrium values, which minimize close contacts between adjacent atoms of the residue (e.g. staggered in the case of a sp<sup>3</sup>-sp<sup>3</sup> bond and eclipsed for a sp<sup>2</sup>-sp<sup>3</sup> bond).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/side-chain-conformations-51ab43da'><i class='fa fa-play' aria-hidden='true'></i></button>In principle, the torsion angles adopted by side chain residues should be close to theoretical equilibrium values, which minimize close contacts between adjacent atoms of the residue (e.g. staggered in the case of a sp<sup>3</sup>-sp<sup>3</sup> bond and eclipsed for a sp<sup>2</sup>-sp<sup>3</sup> bond).
 However, some combinations of torsion angles can create unfavorable interactions between distant atoms.
 For example a staggered conformation of the leucine residue with steric clashes is shown in the view below (for clarity hydrogen atoms have been omitted).
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer